9.3 Positive and Neutral Messages

 Knowledge Check

-Claims used to be sent using a letter format; however, now claims are submitted by going to company websites and using the Contact Us form to submit the message, or you can call the customer service line.
+Claims used to be sent using a letter format; however, now claims are submitted by going to company websites and using the Contact Us form or chat tool to submit the message, or you can call the customer service line.
 If you have created a relationship with a supplier or other partner, however, you may submit your claim via email to your contact.
 Either way is just fine.

 A claims message is a type of routine request that consists of these basic components: